 You will configure NiFi Site-To-Site protocol by exposing an IP address and a socket port, so external NiFi nodes or MiNiFi agents can connect to NiFi master node.

-Advanced NiFi-Properties in Ambari Config Settings for NiFi.
+Head to Advanced NiFi-Properties in Ambari Config Settings for NiFi.
 Update the following configurations similar to the image below:

 1. Enter NiFi Service in Ambari Stack